 It's also not necessarily the fastest fibre service on the market.
 Virgin Media offers speeds of up to 100Mb, and is recognised by telecoms regulator Ofcom as the fastest broadband provider in the UK.
 BT Infinity's no slouch, but if pure speed is what you want, you may want to look there first.

 A potentially more serious problem is that you might not be able to get it at all.
 Fibre is not available everywhere in the UK - particularly in rural areas.
-Check our postcode checker to see what the options are where you live.

 Good question.
 Where do you live?